antmicro/visual-system-designer-app/README.md

 ## Example application

 The VSD app comes with its own Zephyr demo ([demo/blinky-temperature](./demo/blinky-temperature/)) which can be used on a predefined graph ([stm32-led-thermometer.json](./demo/stm32-led-thermometer.json)).
-To build that demo you can start the VSD app and import the graph, or execute following commands in terminal:
+To run that demo interactively you can start the VSD app, import the graph and run the application using "Run" button.

+To prepare and run the demo in the shell execute following commands:

 ```
 vsd prepare-zephyr-board demo/stm32-led-thermometer.json